github-linguist/linguist/CONTRIBUTING.md

 1. Make sure your local dependencies are up to date: `script/bootstrap`
 1. If grammar submodules have not been updated recently, update them: `git submodule update --remote`.
    If any submodules are updated:
+    1. update the `grammars.yml`: `script/grammar-compiler update -f`
-     1. Update the license cache: `script/licensed`
+    1. update the license cache: `script/licensed`
-     1. Double check no problems found: `script/licensed status`
+    1. double check no license problems found: `script/licensed status`
+    1. confirm the updated grammars still compile and no new errors have been introduced and none have gone missing: `bundle exec rake check_grammars`
-     1. Verify and fix any problems identified
+    1. verify and fix any problems identified in the two steps above
-     1. Commit all changes: `git commit -a`
+    1. commit all changes: `git commit -a`
 1. Ensure that samples are updated: `bundle exec rake samples`
 1. Ensure that tests are green: `bundle exec rake test`
 1. Build a test gem `GEM_VERSION=$(git describe --tags 2>/dev/null | sed 's/-/./g' | sed 's/v//') bundle exec rake build_gem`